thsiung/internal/README.md

     > mkdir internal\bld
     > cd internal\bld
     > cmake -G "Visual Studio 15 2017 Win64" ..
-    > cmake --build -DBUILD_TYPE=Debug ..

-Next, run the Elevated Command Prompt (i.e. the command prompt with administrator privileges) and type:

-    > cd internal\build
-    > cmake -DBUILD_TYPE=Debug -P cmake_install.cmake
+    > cmake -P cmake_install.cmake *may require administrator privileges*

-If the target architecture is Win32 or ARM, then "Win64" should be replaced by "Win32" or "ARM" accordingly.

-The value of the `BUILD_TYPE` could be replaced.

 Consuming
 ---------

-If you are using CMake the consuming of the dmitigr_internal library is quite simple.
-For example:
+If you are using CMake the consuming of the `dmitigr_internal` library is very simple:

 ```cmake
 cmake_minimum_required(VERSION 3.13)